SolarNetworkFoundation/solarnetwork.net/content/_index.md

       url="/partners.html"
       link="Learn more" >}}

-    Our partners offer a range of services and solutions to help you on your energy transformation journey.
+    Our partners use SolarNetwork to offer a range of services and solutions to help you on your energy transformation journey.

   {{</deck-link-card>}}